t-costa/WIMP-Multihop-Protocol/src/README.md

 ## TODO
-Try sending messages of type forward and leave, just to check the data structures and that everything is ok, then we need to add a third node, so that we can form a chain and try some real multihop (number of children is limited to one), if everything works, try to kill the middle node, and see if the network recovers itself
+Try sending messages of type forward and leave, just to check the data structures and that everything is ok, then we need to add a third node, so that we can form a chain and try some real multihop (number of children is limited to one), if everything works, try to kill the middle node, and see if the network recovers itself.

+Modify read, with a public (called only by the application) and a private (called internally by the public one and the management), so that the public one can push data received during the management process.

+The random generated number is not random.

+Serve testare la consistenza delle strutture dati interne.

+Forse (probabilmente) serve aggiungere un id/ipsource all'ack.

+Modifica per il network changed, sia in esp che in raspy (read_change, read_leave). -> ora i messaggi applicazione dovrebbero poter essere in qualsiasi formato!

+Credo manchi qualcosa nella creazione di children, mi sa che qualche campo resta non settato.

 ## Type of messages
 The following is a list of all the possible messages that can be exchanged by the ESP nodes and the sink, some of the messages might not be used in the final project (such as leave), due to lack of time.